HuihanYang-Arya/DDA4210_Group_project/README.md

 PLEASE make sure that the parameter output_dir and pretrained_model_name_or_path is the SAME as the parameter output_dir and pretrained_model_name_or_path in `config.json`.

 To change the prompts, please change the content in prompts in the format of list. parameter num_images refers to the number of pictures generated of each prompt.
+Please be aware that to generate a simpson's style picture, word "The Simpson" is required in the last of sentence.

 2. to run the testing please type in the following command in terminal `python inference_lora.py`

 (other is still under process)

+3. Some fine-tuned models has been provided.

+    **file `sd-model-finetuned-114514`**
+    * `pytorch_lora_weights.bin` stores the fine-tune results.

+    * Corresponding configurations can be found in `configuration_file/config_train_114514.json`.
+To directly see the result, you could change the outdir and pretrained_model_name_or_path parameters in `configuration_file/config_test.json` according to the ones in `configuration_file/config_train_114514.json`.
+You could also change the prompts to whatever you like.

 ## measurement of fine-tune algorithm